0xArDANT/0xArDANT/README.md

 - 🔭 I do blockchain development and I'm a computer science trainer.
 - 🌱 I’m learning Solidity and TypeScript
 - 👯 I’m looking to collaborate on blockchain projects, join a dynamic team.
-- 🤔 I’m looking for blockchain related roles or missions (dev, trainer and content writer)
+- 🤔 I’m looking for blockchain related roles or missions (dev, trainer and technical writer)
 - 💬 Ask me about : anything you want related to information technology, I will do my best to give an appropriate answer.
 - 📫 How to reach me: 0xArDANT@gmail.com

 Links to have testnet Sepolia ETH if you're a Web3 developer :
   - https://cloud.google.com/application/web3/faucet/ethereum/sepolia
   - https://faucets.chain.link/sepolia

+A great ressource if you are a backend developer who wants to transition into Web3 : https://rareskills.io/learn-solidity/

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img height=200 align="center" src="https://github-readme-stats.vercel.app/api?username=0xArDANT&hide=stars" />